haleslab/haleslab.github.io/people.md

 James has developed a great repertoire of techniques and is instrumental in keeping the lab up and running.

+### Rhythm Shah Ph.D.

+Rhythm is a postdoctoral fellow who graduated from the University of Alabama.
+He completed undergraduate training at Georgia Tech.
+He is working on the DOD project to characterize changes in the CTE proteome.

 ### Jonathan P. Giuliano

-Jon is a volunteer Emory undergraduate student majoring in neuroscience and behavioral biology.
+Jon is a senior Emory undergraduate student majoring in neuroscience and behavioral biology.
+He is applying for medical school and will be working on his honors thesis during the 2017-2018 school year.

-### Tre Kinney
+### Taylor Pohl

-Tre started as an undergraduate volunteer and then participated in the Emory 2016 SURE program.
-He will be staying on another year as part of the Emory IMSD program.
+Taylor is a senior Emory undergraduate student who started as a volunteer in the lab during Summer 2017 and will be staying on for the 2017-2018 school year for the 499 research class.

 ## **Collaborators**